Abhik79/PubSub-Dataflow-Integrations/README.md

 Create a virtual environment and install the required dependencies using the `requirements.txt`:

+The step is also provided inside bothe the Jupyter notebooks.
 ```bash
 python -m venv venv
 source venv/bin/activate  # On Windows: venv\Scripts\activate